outcaste-io/issues/README.md

-# issues
+# Issues

-File issues here across all public Outcaste Repositories
+File issues in the Issues tab for all public Outcaste Repositories.